cakephp/docs/en/console-and-shells.rst

 Styling output is done by including tags - just like HTML - in your output.
 ConsoleOutput will replace these tags with the correct ansi code sequence, or remove the tags if you are on a console that doesn't support ansi codes.
-There are several built in styles, and you can create more.
-The built in ones are
+There are several built-in styles, and you can create more.
+The built-in ones are

 * ``error`` Error messages.
 Red underlined text.
 * ``warning`` Warning messages.
 Yellow text.